GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 }
 ```

-Given compile-time known constants `ElementsPerInvocationLog2`, `WorkgroupSizeLog2`, and `scalar_t` (defined elsewhere) we give an alias to the `workgroup::fft::ConstevalParameters` struct for clarity.
-The constexpr `ConstevalParameters::SharedMemoryDWORDs` tells us the size (in number of `uint32_t`s) that the shared memory array must have, so we use that to declare the array.
-Then, we define the
-`uint32_t3 glsl::gl_WorkGroupSize()` method.

-We skip the definitions for the methods in the accessors, just assume the `SharedMemoryAccessor` writes and reads from
-the shared memory array and the `Accessor` reads and writes from an array we have already filled with the data we want to perform an FFT on.

-Then, we launch `ConstevalParameters::WorkgroupSize` many threads in a
-workgroup, instantiate the accessors and then run FFTs like shown above.
-The first is a Forward FFT and the second is an Inverse FFT.
-In the code above I'm running one after the other to showcase something important:
+In the snippet above, the first FFT is a Forward FFT and the second is an Inverse FFT.
+I'm running one after the other to showcase something important:
 if you're going to use the shared memory after an FFT (in this case it's going to be used to run another FFT), you MUST do an execution and memory barrier like above.
-This is because we don't immediately block execution after the first FFT is done, so that if your threads need to do some work after the first FFT they can do so unbothered, but access to shared memory should be barriered if needed after the FFT.
+We explain why in the next section.

 The result of either FFT is actually exactly the same, save for normalization.
 The Inverse FFT divides the resulting array by $\text{FFTLength}$ at the end.